You are currently viewing Pregnancy Discomfort in KL | Spine, Joint & Nerve Issues

 Is Chiropractic Care Safe During Pregnancy?

-Yes, chiropractic care is safe during all stages of pregnancy when provided using targeted, non-rotary techniques.
-Methods like the Activator technique are the safest and most precise for pregnant women, offering effective care without unnecessary pressure or twisting.
+Yes, chiropractic care is safe during all stages of pregnancy when provided using targeted, non-rotatory techniques.
+Methods like the Activator technique are the safest and most precise for pregnant women, offering efficient care without unnecessary pressure or twisting.

 How Can Pregnancy Discomfort Be Managed in the 7th Month?